Wsko-12/blockBuild/client/readme.txt

 particle optimization(async);

-bucket and build under water
+- bucket and build under water
+- water update (if block of water have two neighbours with water source, it will become a source (fluidity 8))

 new blocks cofig:
   - destroyedByLiquid